-They've actually been packing their own lunches for a while now.
-Sophia has been doing her own since the first grade!
-I took over for a bit when Sophia had to go gluten-free, but I'll be honest: I loathe packing my kids' lunches for them.
-Maybe it's because I'm not a morning person or because I hate cooking in general, but it's not my favorite task.
+They’ve actually been packing their own lunches for a while now.
+My youngest daughter has been doing her own since the first grade!
+I took over for all of them when she had to go gluten-free, but I’ll be honest: I loathe packing my kids’ lunches for them.
+Maybe it’s because I’m not a morning person or because I hate cooking in general, but it’s not my favorite task.

 They survived.
 But I want them to have more food at lunch!
 Plus, I want to ensure that what they are packing is healthy.
 Eating the right kinds of foods is pretty vital to their success at school!